Robpol86/robpol86.com/docs/posts/2022/2022-07-15-snapmaker.md

 one (it WAS the latest and greatest [for a few weeks 😭](https://snapmaker.com/snapmaker-artisan)).
 After using it a few times I already got the modding itch.

 This project was inspired by [Tech Centric's video post](https://www.youtube.com/watch?v=-lo55eJFlio).
-I took care of some cable management (I didn't like the cables rubbing against the enclosure or touching the hot platform) and used a teflon tube to stop the filament from getting caught on the vertical posts when the print head moves from home (which is at the very top) down to the platform before every print.
+I also implemented a bit of cable management since I dislike loose cables touching the heated platform or dragging on the table surface below the printer.

 I also rotated the controller 90 degrees.
 I didn't like the cables rubbing against the enclosure side panel and they made it tricky to remove/replace the enclosure without having to disconnect them all.